ntd172/kindle-dict/README.md

+## TLDR;

+1. Just download `eng-viet-dict.mobi` file and send it to your kindle email `<user.name>@kindle.com`!
+2. Wait for your kindle to download the dictionary file.
+3. Change your default dictionary to `English-Viet-Dictionary`.

 # English Vietnamese Dictionary for Kindle #

 Last year, I received a Amazon Kindle PaperWhite as a gift.
 Since then, I've been reading more books from my Kindle.